seznam/slo-exporter/CONTRIBUTING.md

 # Contribution guide

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+    :tada: First off, thanks for taking the time to contribute! :tada:

 The following is a set of guidelines for contributing to slo-exporter and its packages, which are hosted in the [Seznam Organization on GitHub](https://github.com/seznam).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.